 We are part of an international media-training organisation – the International News Syndicate LTD., with students in more than 80 countries and territories.

-Your Diploma of Freelance Journalism and your International News Syndicate Media Pass are posted to you when you successfully complete your course.
+Your Certificate of Completion and your International News Syndicate Media Pass are posted to you when you successfully complete your course.

 The Professional Freelance Journalism Course is a structured training program.

 10 Great Reasons To Do This Freelance Journalism Course

 - You are your own boss.
 As a freelance writer you’ll enjoy an independence rarely experienced in other professions.

 - You can work from home.
 Your costs are minuscule.
 Your only essential tool is your home PC.

 - For every article you write, you will learn at least one new fact.